 -- a "HIT"-type camera.
 Two speeds, I (1/50) and B.

--- an early "HIT"-type camera.
+-- an early "HIT"-type camera from Tougodo.
 We know it's early because it is often marked "Made in Occupied Japan".

 -- It's just a basic "HIT"-type camera, but often listed as "Arcoflex" or "Arco-flex".

--- a "HIT"-type camera.
-This one is not the same as the Arrow although it is very similar.
-It says "ARROW-CAMERA" on the front plate.
+-- also a common "HIT"-type camera.
+This one is not the same as the Arrow (above) although it is very similar.
+It was made in Hong Kong, not Japan, and is marked "ARROW-CAMERA" on the front plate.

--- a "HIT"-type camera, not to be confused with Astropic or Astron.
+-- a "HIT"-type camera, not to be confused with the Astropic (below) or the Astrocam (by Estes).

--- a "HIT"-type camera, not to be confused with Astra or Astron.
+-- a "HIT"-type camera, made by Tougodo -- not to be confused with the Astra (above) or the Astrocam (by Estes).

--- (1960) The Baby-Max qualifies as a "HIT"-type camera with a non-focusing, somewhat long 30mm (fixed f11.0) lens and a single shutter speed.
-However, it has a different body style from the traditional Hit camera, and is noticeably wider.
+-- (1960) Made by Tougodo, the Baby-Max qualifies as a "HIT"-type camera with a non-focusing, somewhat long 30mm (fixed f11.0) lens and a single shutter speed.
+However, it has a different body style and top plate from the traditional Hit camera, and is noticeably wider.
+It was also sold as the Barlux (below).

--- a "HIT"-type camera in most respects.
+-- Made by Tougodo, the Barlux is a "HIT"-type camera in most respects.
 It has a fixed-focus lens and a single speed, but it has an unusual shape for a Hit-type camera.
+It was also sold as the Baby-Max (above).

--- Despite it's name, it's just a typical "HIT"-type camera
+-- Despite it's name, it's just a typical "HIT"-type camera, made by -- you guessed it -- Tougodo!

 -- (1960) The features were similar to "Hit"-type cameras, but the appearance was more like a tiny rangefinder camera.
 Fixed-focus lens with a fixed aperture.
 Single shutter speed.
 Attractive leatherette covering.
 Not to be confused with the other Bell cameras that used 16mm film.